klausweinbauer/FGUtils/doc/proxy_collection.rst

 -----------------------------------------

 The :py:class:`~fgutils.proxy_collection.diels_alder_proxy.DielsAlderProxy`
-provides the possibility to generate Diels-Alder counter examples, i.e., reactions where base on the structure a Diels-Alder graph transformation rule would be applicable but the reaction can not happen because the diene is for example in a fixed s-trans conformation.
+provides the functionality to generate Diels-Alder counter examples, i.e., reactions where base on the structure a Diels-Alder graph transformation rule would be applicable but the reaction can not happen because the diene is for example in a fixed s-trans conformation.